Yuki-hoge/csv2textable/README.md

 convert specific csv like text to tex source file

 # usage
-./csv2textable.sh "csvfile"   # generate single table pdf and open it
+./csv2textable.sh "textfile"   # generate single table pdf and open it

 or

-ruby csv2textable.rb "csvfile"   # outputs tex table source file to console
+ruby csv2textable.rb "textfile"   # outputs tex table source file to console

 # how to edit csv file for this script
-see example.csv
+see example.txt